-Our Board held nine meetings during 2017.
-During that time, no member of the Board attended fewer than 75% of the aggregate of (i) the total number of meetings of our Board (held during the period for which he or she was a director), except for Mr. Pelizzon and Mr. Unger, and (ii) the total number of meetings held by all committees of the Board on which he or she served (held during the period that such director served).
+Our Board held nine meetings during 2018.
+During that time, no member of the Board attended fewer than 75% of the aggregate of (i) the total number of meetings of our Board (held during the period for which he or she was a director), and (ii) the total number of meetings held by all committees of the Board on which he or she served (held during the period that such director served), except for Mr. Unger concerning the Corporate Governance Committee.

-Our Board has established three standing committees - Audit, Compensation and Corporate Governance - each of which operates under a charter that has been approved by our Board.
+Our Board has established three standing committees - Audit, Compensation and Corporate Governance -each of which operates under a charter that has been approved by our Board.